Skip to content

 What is regeNAD (NAD Regenerating Complex)?

-NAD – why you want to keep your level up as you get older
+NAD – why you want to keep your levels high as you age

 Higher levels of NAD have produced impressive results in animal studies.
-On average, the animals examined not only lived significantly longer (between 10 and 20%, depending on the study), but were also significantly fitter.
-Their insulin sensitivity and their memory performance were significantly better than in the control groups.
-The first studies on humans are also showing good results and many more clinical studies are ongoing.
-So that you understand the biochemical background better, we will briefly show you the most important points as an overview.
+On average, the animals studied not only lived significantly longer (between 10 and 20% depending on the study), but were also significantly fitter.
+Her insulin sensitivity and their memory performance was significantly better than in the control groups.
+The first studies on humans are also showing good results and many more clinical studies are underway.
+To help you better understand the biochemical background, we will briefly show you the most important points as an overview.

 NAD+ plays a role in numerous processes in our organism.